 Bots that have not been individually reviewed for the existing app-level

 pages_messaging_subscriptions permission, such as those using a service provider, must submit their Page for review and approval to continue sending subscription messages.
-These Pages will be allowed to continue sending subscription messages under the existing app-level permission until December 31, 2018, but should apply for Page-level approval as soon as possible.

 We offer two ways to check the Page-level permission status for subscription messaging:

 Messaging Feature Review API: This is API allows you to programmatically check the status of Page-level feature review submissions, including subscription messaging.
 This is useful for developers that need to check the status of multiple Pages.